 In 2017 the City of Literature Trust nominated two women writers from Edinburgh to be celebrated in this way: Mary Brunton, Scottish author and ambassador of women’s education, and Christian Isobel Johnstone, prolific journalist, author, and co-editor of The Schoolmaster: The Edinburgh Weekly Magazine.
 They were successfully chosen as part of this year’s scheme.

-In 2016 the Trust successfully championed the case for clearer public recognition of our city’s female writers, resulting in the city’s first commemorative plaques for female authors.
 The plaques for Mary Brunton and Christian Isobel Johnstone will be joining those of Sarah Siddons Mair, campaigner for women’s education and suffrage, Susan Ferrier, a novelist widely recognised as ‘the Scottish Jane Austen’, and Dorothy Emily Stevenson, author of the Mrs Tim books and cousin of Robert Louis Stevenson.

 Other 2017 recipients of the Commemorative Plaque Scheme include luminaries and pioneers in the fields of engineering, literature, science, sports, art, and politics.
 In total there are 12 recipients of plaques in this round.